navapbc/template-infra/docs/infra/set-up-custom-domains.md

 Define the `domain_name` for each of the application environments in the `app-config` module.
 The `domain_name` must be either the same as the `hosted_zone` or a subdomain of the `hosted_zone`.
 For example, if your hosted zone is `platform-test.navateam.com`, then `platform-test.navateam.com` and `cdn.platform-test.navateam.com` are both valid values for `domain_name`.

-### 5. Create A (address) records to route traffice from the custom domain to your application's load balancer
+### 5. Create DNS A (address) records to route traffic from the custom domain to your application's load balancer

+If created after....

 Run the following command to create the A record that routes traffic from the custom domain to the application's load balancer.